 A non-invasive, calming approach to rehabilitating dogs and training owners, as popularised by Jan Fennell - The Dog Listener

-Dog training and the varying methods popularised over the decades, are like many aspects of dog ownership; there are conventional and less traditional methods, all of which have their followers and their dissenters, but it is definitely a case of “one size does not fit all”.
+Dog training and the different methods popularised over the decades are like many aspects of dog ownership; there are conventional and less traditional methods, all of which have their followers and their dissenters, but it is a case of “one size does not fit all”.
 Numerous dog owners regularly voice their frustration over some aspects of their dogs’ behaviour, such as the dog pulling on the lead, not coming back when called, jumping up, being aggressive towards other dogs or becoming anxious when their owner is out of sight or away from home.
-Wolfhounds are no exceptions to the common dilemmas of dog ownership, but the issues can be somewhat exaggerated, not only by the sheer size and scale of a Wolfhound, but particularly by the Breed’s strong sensitivity to the mood and behaviour of their owners.
+Wolfhounds are no exceptions to the usual dilemmas of dog ownership, but the issues can be somewhat exaggerated, not only by the sheer size and scale of a Wolfhound but particularly of the Breed’ssensitivity to the mood and behaviour of their owners.
 This heightened sensitivity, when coupled with the natural intelligence of the Breed, can manifest in negative ways that cause friction between dog and owner.

-Amichien Bonding is the simple and effective method of communicating to your dog, in a language it instinctively understands, that you are the dependable leader and decision maker of your “pack."
+Amichien Bonding is the straightforward and efficient method of communicating with your dog, in a language it instinctively understands, that you are the dependable leader and decision maker of your “pack."

-1) Provision of Food - the alpha pair always eat first
+1. Provision of Food - the alpha pair always eats first

-Amichien Bonding maintains that the 4 principles of wolf packs above can be translated into modern day life in 4 easy ways:
+Amichien Bonding maintains that the 4 principles of wolf packs above translate into modern-day life in 4 easy ways:

-Owners must always eat first, before the dog/s
+• Owners must always eat first, before the dog

-Owners go in and out of the door in front of the dog/s
+• Owners go in and out of the door in front of the dog

-Owners decide and dictate when the dog/s get affection/attention and not the dog/s
+• Owners decide/dictate when the dog gets affection/attention and not the dog

-Dog/s are ignored when they are reunited with their owners and the dog/s are not given any fuss, spoken to or even looked at when owners come back home or come back into contact with the dog/s
+Ignored when reunited with their owners, and the dog is not given any fuss, spoken to or even looked at when owners come back home or come back into contact with the dog.

-Starting the walk in this way then dictates the behaviour and tone for the rest of the walk and you will be pleasantly surprised at just how much that positive behaviour has a knock-on effect in terms of dogs that frequently pull on the lead or lunge at distractions when out walking, the dog will be more focused and compliant, but always be vigilant that your dog walks by your side and does not walk slightly in front of you.
+Starting the walk in this way then dictates the behaviour and tone for the rest of the walk.
+You will be pleasantly surprised at just how much that positive action has a knock-on effect for dogs that frequently pull on the lead or lunge at distractions when out walking.
+The dog will be more focused and compliant, but always be vigilant that your dog walks by your side and does not walk slightly in front of you.
 A minor lead correction should be all that is needed to ensure that the dog is kept in line with you when walking and dogs, like horses, should learn the technique of ‘pressure and release’ when out on a lead.
-The technique works, no matter what the type or style of collar, but if you prefer to use a bridle/ head collar (such as a Halti or Dogmatic) then it is easier to also fit the dog with a neck collar in order to apply the pressure and release and attach the lead to both collars simultaneously.
+The technique works, no matter what the type or style of collar.
+If you prefer to use a bridle/ head collar (such as a Halti or Dogmatic), then it is easier to fit the dog with a neck collar to apply pressure and release and attach the lead to both collars simultaneously.

-By seeing that almost all problems arise from misunderstanding, once we appreciate that the dog is looking for a leader who cares for them, is kind to them and will step up to the role of leader when they experience concern or fear, we are able to bring magic to this relationship, with the simple adoption of a four part information system.
+Almost all problems arise from a misunderstanding.
+Once we appreciate that the dog is looking for a leader who cares for them, is kind to them and will step up to the role of leader when they experience concern or fear, we can bring magic to this relationship, with the mere adoption of a four-part information system.

-The 4 principles are repeated at every opportunity, both at home and when out, and can be incorporated into the life of a dog at any age and no matter how many dogs are in the household.
+The 4 principles are repeated at every opportunity, both at home and when out, and incorporated into the life of a dog at any age and no matter how many dogs are in the household.
 The technique is more of a way of life than a one-off training method that is taught at training school and practised at home.
-As Amichien Bonding does not require owners to be particularly assertive, dominant or physically strong, then it can be utilised to great effect by just about anyone and is very attractive to owners who lack the self confidence to conquer other techniques.
-It does not require any expensive equipment, it is not typically more time consuming than your normal day would demand, it does not demand attendance at a training class or private tuition by a training professional and yet it is a process that an owner can continually learn from and the results are instant.
+As Amichien Bonding does not require owners to be particularly assertive, dominant or physically strong, then it can be utilised to great effect by just about anyone and is very attractive to owners who lack the self-confidence to conquer other techniques.
+It does not require any expensive equipment, it is not any more time-consuming than your typical day would demand, it does not require attendance at a training class or private tuition by a training professional, and yet it is a process that an owner can continually learn from and the results are instant.